mozilla/pkipolicy/rootstore/policy.md

 ## 7. Root Store Changes ##

-Changes that are motivated by a security concern such as certificate misissuance or a root or intermediate compromise MUST be treated as a security-sensitive, and a [secure bug filed in Bugzilla][Sec-Bugs].
+Changes that are motivated by a security concern, such as a root or intermediate CA compromise, MUST be treated as security-sensitive, and a [Vulnerability Disclosure][Vulnerability-Disclosure] must be filed as a secure bug in [Bugzilla][Sec-Bugs].

 ### 7.1 Inclusions ###